Updated: Jul 28

 7. Dhyana - Meditation, concentration on related thoughts

 After the mind has been adequately trained to stay concentrated on an object the stage of dhyana or meditation flows in on its own.
-Meditation is the unbroken flow of the thoughts, realization of a single object.
+Meditation is the unbroken flow of the thoughts, realization of a single object, meditation has its many advantages.
 Thus concentration is about the mind selecting a single object out of the many, and dhyana is staying on that for a considerable duration of time.
 The individual consciousness becomes powerful in dhyana and the object appears more vivid and detailed in its light.
 The mind can penetrate the object and know it completely, and not just as it was appearing to the senses earlier.

 8. Samadhi - object and the mind become one

 Samadhi is the continuation of the state of concentration when the mind and the object of concentration become one.
 The consciousness of the physical body disappears and the mind becomes like the object.
-The object loses it form and just appears like a brighlight, the light of the object take the possession of the entire mind, the mind poses the consciousness of its own existence, then it is called a the state of samadhi.
+The object loses its form and just appears like a bright light, the light of the object takesthe possession of the entire mind, the mind poses the consciousness of its own existence, then it is called in a the state of samadhi.

-Thus impurity of the individual soul binds it to the matter ( body), the steps of ashtanga yoga once again purifies it to the level the universal consciousness is pure so that both can emerge and become one in samadhi.
+Thus impurity of the individual soul binds it to the matter ( body), the steps of Ashtanga yoga once again purifies it to the level of purity of the universal consciousness is so that both can merge and become one in samadhi.